ktinj/Final-Project/readme.md

 ![Image of application](client/public/assets/PerchPhoto.png)

 ## Description
 Perch Review is an unbiased product recommendation application, made by users for users.
 A user can upload, search by keyword, and save recommendations for later purchase.
-This project is a MERN application and uses express-file-upload npm to upload images from a user's computer.
+This project is a MERN application and uses the npm package express-file-upload to upload images from a user's computer.

 - User Story: I want to be able to create, view, and access real recommendations so that I can make, and help others make, an informed purchase more quickly.